Convergence and stationary distribution of Elo rating systems

-The main goal of the present article is to provide a stronger large-time convergence result for the Elo process, valid for fixed $N \in \NN$ and $K>0$ (no scaling limit) and without strong simplifying assumptions.
-Moreover, we will prove relevant properties of the equilibrium distribution $\pi$, such as finiteness of an exponential moment, behaviour as $K\to 0$, and the extent of its support.
+The main goal of the present article is to provide stronger large-time convergence results for the Elo process, valid for fixed $N \in \NN$ and $K>0$ (no scaling limit) and without strong simplifying assumptions.
+Moreover, we will prove relevant properties of the equilibrium distribution $\pi$, such as finiteness of an exponential moment, behavior as $K\to 0$, and the extent of its support.